How Black-And-White Thinking Can Affect You

 According to the American Psychological Association, black-and-white thinking (sometimes referred to as dichotomous thinking or all-or-nothing thinking) is “the tendency to think in terms of polar opposites—that is, in terms of the best and worst—without accepting the possibilities that lie between these two extremes”.
 The absolutism involved in black-and-white thinking is typically irrational and often doesn’t take into account the complexity or nuance of a situation.

 Most of us engage in this cognitive distortion occasionally.
 For example, a small mistake while presenting on a work project might cause you to feel as though the entire presentation went poorly, even though that wasn’t the case.
-If we engage in black-and-white thinking frequently, it can cause us to develop an overly negative and potentially harmful mindset.
-This type of thought pattern is thought to be characteristic of many mental health disorders, including anxiety and depressive disorders, borderline personality disorder, and obsessive-compulsive disorder.
+If we engage in black-and-white thinking frequently, it can cause us to develop an overly negative and potentially harmful mindset that can negatively impact our mental health and daily lives.
+This type of thought pattern is characteristic of many mental health disorders, including anxiety and depressive disorders and obsessive-compulsive disorder, but can be particularly pronounced in personality disorders such as borderline personality disorder.

 The effects of black-and-white thinking